antzkr/LUKS-Container-Management-Script/README.md

 # LUKS Default Parameters:
 These default settings are completely fine for most users.
 As already mentioned, password strength is the most important security factor.
+Encryption parameters only matter when the password is weak!
 - Cipher: aes-xts-plain64
 - Key Size: 512 bits
 - Header Hashing: sha256